htcondor/htcondor/docs/admin-manual/configuration-templates.rst

        Configures a custom machine resource monitor with the given name, mode, period, executable, and metrics.
 See
-       `Hooks <../misc-concepts/hooks.html>`__ for the definitions of
+       :ref:`misc-concepts/hooks:daemon classad hooks` for the definitions of these terms.
-       these terms.

     -  ``PartitionableSlot( slot_type_num [, allocation] )``

        Sets up a partitionable slot of the specified slot type number and allocation (defaults for slot_type_num and allocation are 1 and 100% respectively).
-See \ `Policy Configuration for Execute Hosts and for Submit
-       Hosts <../admin-manual/policy-configuration.html>`__ for
+See the
+       :ref:`admin-manual/policy-configuration:*condor_startd* policy
-       information on partitionalble slot policies.
+       configuration` for information on partitionalble slot policies.

     -  ``AssignAccountingGroup( map_filename )`` Sets up a
        *condor_schedd* job transform that assigns an accounting group